top of page

 • buoyancy – its safer and easier to be still in the water around the whales wearing a buoyant garment – like a neoprene vest or t-shirt or a wetsuit (short or long – depending on whether you feel the cold).
 It will keep you afloat on the surface without any effort and allows free movement in the water.

-• Water temperature is 24/26 degrees but we DO recommend, if you easily get cold, to bring a 3mm wetsuit (even in Tahiti!)
+• Water temperature can be up to 27 degrees C in November but we DO recommend, if you easily get cold, to bring a 3mm wetsuit (even in Timor Leste!)

 • a Lycra top (Rashie) or suit or a Sharkskin top will keep you warm if you tend to feel the cold easily and for protection from the sun while you are on the boat. (optional)